MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 - Build 20348.XXXX

+This update brings a great set of new features to HoloLens 2 users and IT professionals.
+Check out all the new great features for HoloLens 2!

 | Feature   | Description  | User or Scenario |
 |-----------|--------------|------------------|---|
 | [New policies to speed up adding users](#policies-to-speed-up-adding-users) | New policies we've enabled that allow IT Admins to skip several screens in  OOBE when adding new users to devices. | IT Admin |